lucilu1320/JARVIS-AI-System/README.md

 - **requirements.txt**: List of Python packages required to run the project.

 ## Example Commands
-- "What is the weather today?"
 - "Tell me a joke."
-- "Set a reminder for 5 PM."
 - "What is the capital of France?"
 - "Exit" to quit the assistant.